xiaopan-de/vp_tutorial/README.md

 # vp_tutorial
 This repository consists of a set of tutorial demos for lecture virtual prototyping covering SysML, SystemC (incl.
 TLM and AMS extensions), instructions set simulator (ISS).
+Details can be found in the subfolders.

 ## Usage
 0. This tool is available at github [vp_tutorial](https://github.com/panxiao-tech/vp_tutorial)